CT Scan of the Pancreas

 contrast is to be used and if you won’t be able to eat or drink.

-Tell your healthcare provider of all medicines, vitamins, herbs, and supplements that
+Tell your healthcare provider about all the medicines, vitamins, herbs, and supplements

 Tell your healthcare provider if you have kidney problems.